 I like to keep things fresh between my nightly and morning routine, so I use a different daytime eye cream and moisturizer.
 I’m still new to fancy face products, so I’m not yet entirely sure on the difference, but if you can find even something seemingly insignificant to excite you, that’s already a step in the right direction!

-Step 3: Make Your Bed & Let the Sun in
+Successful Morning Routine Step 3: Make Your Bed (and let the sun in)

 It’s ironic, because an unmade bed was often the start of many childhood disagreements between my mom and me.
 But I recently learned that it is a fool-proof way to always feel productive.
 If you do nothing else in your morning routine, you at least woke up and took pride in your space.